vetronics/cli_scripts/README.md

 ## Project Overview

-This repository contains several C++ command-line scripts designed to perform the following tasks:
+This repository contains several command-line scripts designed to perform the following tasks:

-1. **Folder Creation Script**: Automatically creates a specified number of folders in the current directory.
+1. **Folder Creation Script** (C++): Automatically creates a specified number of folders in the current directory.
-2. **CMD Automation Script**: Provides a set of network-related and system diagnostics commands (e.g., cleaning temp files, displaying network parameters, pinging websites, viewing active connections, and displaying system info).
+2. **CMD Automation Script** (C++): Provides a set of network-related and system diagnostics commands (e.g., cleaning temp files, displaying network parameters, pinging websites, viewing active connections, and displaying system info).
-3. **Decibel Calculation Script**: Calculates decibel (dB) values for a set of voltage readings based on a reference voltage.
+3. **Decibel Calculation Script**:
+   - **C++ Version**: Calculates decibel (dB) values for a set of voltage readings based on a reference voltage.
+   - **Python Version**: A Python alternative for calculating decibel values from a set of input voltages, with similar functionality and output format.

 These scripts integrate with Python for ASCII art in the terminal, providing a visually appealing interface.